fuzzfactory0/saki-cards-extension/README.md

 <img src="https://i.imgur.com/9nzippg.png">

+4. Reload autotable and you're ready to go!

 ### Why do all this?
 Why should I allow insecure content in the autotable website?
 **In short:** Don't worry, this isn't really insecure (ironically), it's just so the extension can reach the server, which doesn't have a secure certificate.